Strawberry Almond Milk

 - Swap almond milk for other types of dairy-free milk like cashew milk or oat milk to make the drink extra creamy.
 For a tropical twist, use coconut milk.

-- Pour the mix into popsicle molds and freeze for a fruity dessert that your kids will surely love.
+- Pour the mix into popsicle molds and freeze for a fruity dessert that your kids will love.

 Strawberry Almond Milk